How Long Does Spousal Sponsorship Take in Canada?

 Processing Times in Quebec

 There are unique things that can make the processing times different in Quebec.
 This province has its own way of handling immigration, and they only allow a certain number of family sponsorships each year.
 This means they limit how many families can reunite in Quebec.
 If more people want to come than there are spots available, it can take longer to process your application compared to other provinces in Canada.
 So, if you’re considering sponsoring a spouse in Quebec, it’s good to know about this and be ready for the possibility that it might take more time.
-Understanding these things specific to the region can help you get ready for longer wait times and know what to expect when you apply.
+Understanding these things specific to the region can help you get ready for longer waiting times and know what to expect when you apply.

 Processing Times for Different Sponsorship Categories